ibm-cloud-docs/discovery-data/query-parameters.md

 ```
 {: pre}

-The JSON that is returned will be of the following format:
+The JSON that is returned has the following format:

 ```json
 {